Akjo03/Akjo03/README.md

 I'm Lukas, a software developer based in switzerland currently working for the [FOITT (Federal Office of Information Technology, Systems and Telecommunication)](https://bit.admin.ch) and for [AkjoStudios](https://github.com/AkjoStudios), my own self-proclaimed software company creating stable and modern applications for everyone on earth and beyond! 🚀

-Currently I'm mainly focussing on creating Java applications, but I'm also interested in learning new languages and skills, especially Rust, which I'm learning right now!
+Currently I'm mainly focussing on creating Java applications, but I'm also interested in learning new languages and skills.

 ### Skill Repository
 *I atleast have dabbled into these AT LEAST once!
-To find out exactly what my skillset is, please don't hesitate to contact me (see below) or find out by yourself by looking at my repositories!
+My main skills are highlighted bold.
+To find out exactly what my skillset is, please don't hesitate to contact me (see below).
 Also, these are in no particular order (somewhat sorted by knowledge)!*

-- Java (Plain, Maven, Spring & Spring Boot, Lombok, Swing, Hibernate, JUnit, JSP, Struts, etc.)
+- **Java** (Plain, Maven, Spring & Spring Boot, Lombok, Swing, Hibernate, JUnit, JSP, Struts, etc.)
 - Rust (Plain, Cargo, Yew, Tauri)
-- Web (HTML, CSS, Javascript, Typescript, Angular, Tailwind, Firebase, Node, etc.)
+- Web (HTML, CSS, Javascript, Typescript, Angular, Tailwind, Firebase, Node, Bun, etc.)
 - Python (Plain, Flask)
 - C# (Console, Forms, Unity)
 - Kotlin (Basic Knowledge, Android Development, Gradle)